 - Adjustable drawstrings at the wrists and at the waist to keep out cold and water.

-2. Why waterproof pants are useful and how to wear them
+Why and how to wear waterproof pants

 The immense comfort that a good pair of rain pants can offer shouldn’t be underestimated.
 If clouds are roaming the sky, take the time to slip on your Gore-Tex™ rain pants – or other type of light and breathable pants (legs have a tendency to emit lots of heat) such as nylon with DWR, and you won’t have to fear the rain one bit.
 Avoid pants that are solely water repellent and opt for a waterproof mention.